open-craft/accounting/README.md

 (accounting) $ pip install -r requirements/dev.txt
 ```

-If you come up with any funky issues while setting up, make sure you have the latest `python-dev` and `build-essential` packages installed.
+If you come up with any funky issues while setting up, make sure you have the latest `python3.6-dev` and `build-essential` packages installed.
 You might also want to upgrade to the latest packages you install.

 With `docker-compose` now available, you can simply run: